StudentAssoc - Careers

-Australia is already the leading location for biotechnology companies in the Asia-Pacific with over 1,000 biotechnology companies and (400 therapeutics and diagnostics and 600 – 1,000 medical technology companies).
-There are over 100 ASX-listed life sciences companies, which have a combined market capitalisation of more than $30 billion.
+Australia is already a leading location for biotechnology companies with over 900 biotechnology companies (400 therapeutics and diagnostics and 500 – 900 medical technology companies (Innovation Dynamics, 2008 & IBIS World, 2005)).
+Over 100 are ASX-listed life science companies which have a combined market capitalisation of more than $30 billion.

 The career opportunities within the Australian biotechnology are promising, both now and into the future.

 From time to time, AusBiotech industry members advertise employment and work experience opportunities on this website.
 Click here to view current advertised jobs.